AbyBalu/hyperledger-Health-Verification/LFS171x/indy-material/nodejs/AgentDemoScript.md

 Acme does the same - checks messages, sees the Proof Request and clicks Accept.
 Relationship established!

-Acme then sends a Proof Request to get Alice's transcript.
+Acme then sends a Proof Request to get Aby's transcript.
 Here we have to use a bit of a hack for this demo to get the scenario to work.
 This is NOT how this is going to work in a real app, but this is enough to get the idea across.

 So far in this demo, the Proof Requests have "just happened."
 That is, when a connection is made, both parties send a Proof Request to each other.
 In this case, we're going to walk through the steps of Acme requesting the proof.
 What's the problem with the demo?
 Unfortunately, in this demo, Acme doesn't know the information to construct the Proof Request for the transcripts, so they have to get that information from Faber.
 Worse, we're going to use copy and paste to get that information.
 That's ugly!
 Rest assured, there are other ways for this to work in a real app, but for now, we'll just use this approach.